sarahmfared237/BMI-Calculator-Application/README.md

-## What you will create
+## BMI Calculator

-We’re going to make a Body Mass Index Calculator inspired by designs made by [Ruben Vaalt](https://dribbble.com/shots/4585382-Simple-BMI-Calculator).
+Simple Body Mass Index Calculator inspired by designs made by [Ruben Vaalt](https://dribbble.com/shots/4585382-Simple-BMI-Calculator).
 It will be a multi screen app with simple functionality but full-on custom styling.

 ## What have been learnt